Go from the capital city to Nickel City with flights from Ottawa to Sudbury.

-Known for its nickel, Sudbury’s rich mining history traces back to 1883.
-There’s more than just ore to discover in Sudbury.
-The natural beauty of sites like Bell Park and Ramsey Lake make this urban centre a scenic destination.
+Although Sudbury’s rich mining history traces back to 1883, there’s more than just ore to discover when you book flights from Ottawa to Sudbury.
+Interesting attractions like Dynamic Earth and its Big Nickel, along with the natural beauty of sites like Bell Park and Ramsey Lake, make Sudbury a perfect blend of urban centre and scenic destination.

-On your way to Dynamic Earth, keep an eye out for Sudbury’s iconic Big Nickel.
+Make Dynamic Earth your first stop when your flight from Ottawa to Sudbury lands.
 At this museum, you’ll learn about the city’s underground activity, with exhibits on mining and earth science.
+The museum is also home to the Big Nickel, one of Sudbury’s most iconic attractions.
 Explore the earth and beyond at Science North, where interactive displays make for hands-on learning.

-No visit to Bell Park would be complete without a trip to Science North.
+Science North is an essential stop during your visit to Bell Park.
 Discover the interactive exhibits designed to inspire and educate visitors on the world around them.
 Try on a pair of moose antlers or, if you can handle it, hold exotic bugs, in this innovative science museum.

-Run by the Nickel District Conservation Authority, the Lake Laurentian Conservation Area spans 2,145 acres of Northern Ontario nature.
-While you won’t be able to see every acre, there are plenty of paths to explore the park.
+Spanning 2,145 acres of Northern Ontario nature, the Lake Laurentian Conservation Area is your ticket to Canada’s wild side.
+While you may not make it to see every acre, there are plenty of paths to explore the park.

-In the summer, hiking and biking are your best ways to see this scenic area.
+Hiking and biking are your best ways to get around this scenic area in the summer.
 On “tour de Sudbury”, you can cycle 21 km around Ramsey Lake.
-You might want to walk your bike up the steepest incline, nicknamed “cardiac hill”.
-If you’re relying on your own two feet, the Red Trail offers a challenging climb through rough terrain.
+If you’re up for a challenge, head to the steepest incline, nicknamed “cardiac hill”, where you may just need to walk your bike up the hill.
+If you’re taking to the paths on two feet, the Red Trail offers a challenging climb through rough terrain.

 Fly from Ottawa Macdonald-Cartier International Airport (YOW) to Greater Sudbury Airport (YSB), with a quick connection in Toronto.
 Ottawa to Sudbury flight time is 2 hours on average.
 Connection times vary.
 The distance from Ottawa to Sudbury is around 700 km / 435 mi.